luczsoma/lottery-random/README.md

 ### Email sender name and address

-Provide the email address and name configured in Azure Communicationn Services in the `sender_email` and `sender_name` fields, respectively.
+Provide the email address and name configured in Azure Communication Services in the `sender_email` and `sender_name` fields, respectively.
 Please note that these values will be visible in the email in the following form: "This email was sent you by {sender_name} ({sender_email}) using https://github.com/luczsoma/lottery-random.".

 ```json
 {